legosandorigami/opentelemetry-tutorial/README.md

 ## Contributions
 My main goal was to keep this tutorial as close as possible to the original.
 Please send me your suggestions and feedback for improving it.
 I would encourage you to send me pull requests for other languages such as Java, Node.js, and C#.
+I would also greatly appreciate pull requests on updating the existing tutorials.

 ---
 ### original